 It doesn’t matter if you are traveling alone for the first time or a seasoned travel veteran, navigating through Malaysia’s several bus terminals can be a bit daunting at times.
 Built-up to accommodate tourists and locals in a smooth manner, you can imagine the number of terminals located in Malaysia and how confusing things can sometimes get.
-However, with Malaysia’s rock-solid infrastructure, passengers can get help easily and quickly.
+However, with Malaysia’s rock-solid infrastructure, passengers can get help easily and quickly and find the closest bus terminal.
 From restaurants to salons, you can get access to any world-class amenity if you want.

-Ipoh Amanjaya: Ipoh Amanjaya is large and centrally air-conditioned terminal in Malaysia making it quite comfortable for travelers.
+- Ipoh Amanjaya: Ipoh Amanjaya is large and centrally air-conditioned terminal in Malaysia making it quite comfortable for travelers.
 The waiting area is spacious along with a dedicated space for pre-boarding.
 The various signages around make things even easier, and if you still need help, you can avail the same from customer service officials.
-You don’t have to move around much as there is one counter for all types of tickets, and if you have booked online , just get a print-out of the confirmation email that holds your PNR.
+You don’t have to move around much as there is one counter for all types of tickets, and if you have booked a bus ticket online , just get a print-out of the confirmation email that holds your PNR.
 As far as other amenities are concerned, there are bathrooms available along with eateries like Di Naina Restora that stays open 24/7.